 - Third-Party Providers: While many couriers offer basic coverage, specialized transit insurance provides higher-value protection tailored to fine wine.

-Best For: Investors frequently purchasing at auctions or shipping wines internationally.
+Best for investors who frequently buy at auction or ship wines internationally.

 4. Storage-Specific Insurance

-This type of insurance is tailored to cover risks associated with storing wine in professional facilities.
+This coverage type is tailored specifically to the risks that come with storing wine in professional facilities, where environmental factors are the primary concern.

 - On-Site Risks: Includes protection against temperature or humidity failures, equipment malfunctions, and natural disasters affecting the storage site.